 Caution: Never use environmental rooms (also called cold/warm rooms) for storage of flammable or other hazardous materials.

 - Many ignition sources exist in environmental rooms and little or no air circulates from outside.

 - Small quantities of flammable or hazardous materials (500 ml) may be used in these spaces.

 Make the most of your investment and prevent chemical degradation over time by accurately tracking what you buy, use, and store.

-Principal investigators, authorized lab contacts, and Department Safety Officers (DSOs) may use the My Research Safety web portal to view and export inventory data for chemicals, radioisotopes, and controlled substances in areas under their responsibility.
+Principal investigators, authorized lab contacts, and Department Safety Officers (DSOs) may use the My Research Safety web portal to view and export their current inventory records for chemicals, radioisotopes, and controlled substances.

 Minimize inventory tasks, maintenance, and the risks associated with chemical supplies by restricting the amount of material you order and store: